omarissa24/playmakers-test/README.md

 This Node.js script utilizes the `canvas` library to analyze and convert images based on a defined "happy" color palette.
 It checks if an image predominantly consists of certain cheerful colors and applies a circular mask to the image.

+## Running the tests

+- run `node test.js` in terminal on any file in the assets folder to test the program.

 ## Dependencies

 - [canvas](https://www.npmjs.com/package/canvas): A Cairo backed Canvas implementation for Node.js.